shovansarkarece/Group-5b_1-Power-BI_Agile_25_26/Sprint_2/Hub/PowerBI_Dashboard_1_Guide.md

 2. A line will appear connecting them
 3. A settings window will pop up

-Let me show you each relationship to create:
+Let me show each relationship to create: